DrGnNatsu/Lab-Web-Application-Developement/Lab_N.T.Nghĩa/Lab1/report.md

 **What?** A single-page layout contains all CV content within one HTML document organized into distinct sections without requiring navigation between pages.

-**Why?** This design provides immediate access to all information, improves user experience by eliminating page loads, and creates a cohesive presentation suitable for both digital viewing and printing.
+**Why?** The purpose is to provide instant access to all CV information without requiring navigation between pages.
+This creates a seamless user experience and ensures the content works equally well for digital viewing and printing.

 **How?** The layout implements three main content sections within a structured HTML document: